I’m a Las Vegas local with insights into the best Las Vegas restaurants for every budget and craving.

 There are multiple locations in several Las Vegas neighborhoods, so you should be able to find one close to where you’re staying.
 The carne asada fries, al pastor tacos, and sopes are some of the most popular menu items.

-Chef Michael Mina opened this French restaurant to transport you to a Parisian cafe.
-Bardot Brasserie offers a divine dinner menu, and on the weekends, they also serve brunch.
+Celebrity chef Michael Mina opened this French restaurant to transport you to a Parisian cafe.
+Bardot Brasserie offers a divine dinner menu, as well as weekend brunch.

 Bazaar Meat By José Andrés